 In November 2017, police-officers and academics from all over Europe got together to learn from each other.
-This years CEPOL-conference was in Budapest.
-I presented a paper on body-cameras with the title: “Opening up the black box: understanding the impact of body cameras on policing”.
+This edition of the annual CEPOL-conference was in Budapest and the theme was innovation.
+I presented a paper on body-cameras: “Opening up the black box: understanding the impact of body cameras on policing”.

 In my presentation, I started with the simple but surprising observation that bodycams, also called Body-Worn Cameras (BWC) or Body Worn Video (BWV), seem to have only supporters.
 Politicians, police, press, privacy advocates and the public – almost everybody wants the police to use bodycams.
 I have been studying other types of surveillance for twenty years and never before have I seen this much support from such a wide range of people.
 Even civil rights activists who generally do not eagerly embrace new forms of surveillance, press the police to introduce body-cams because they believe they can be helpful when police officers are not doing their jobs properly.
 And they have a point: it’s not hard at all to find clips on-line that show police officers engaged in activities that couldn’t possibly make the police proud.